wp-plugins/file-gallery/readme.txt

 Plugin settings are integrated into media settings page.

-Help file is included, you'll find it in the help subfolder :)
+Help file is included, you'll find it in the "help" subfolder :)

 == Plans for the next version? ==